WWW.ILoveLBNY.Com

 These were the "cottages" which were to the east of Long Beach Hotel and available for seasonal rental.

 The beach, somewhere in the West End.
 Can anyone identify where the Imperial Hotel was located ??
-My guess on this one is somewhere between New York Ave and perhaps Wyoming St. This shot looks like it may have been taken after a big storm.. year unknown.
+My guess on this one is somewhere between New York Ave and perhaps Wyoming Ave.
+This shot looks like it may have been taken after a big storm.. year unknown.

 The Brighton Hotel, appears here with the name L.H.
 Saltzman down the side.
 Notice the heavy structural damage to the building and boardwalk.
 Probably the aftermath of some bad winter storm or hurricane I would guess. year unknown.